-• SMaRTiCOIN is solely an internal accounting unit within a FIPS 140‑2 Level 4 HSM/ Data encrypted/Zero‑access guarantee (admins) consolidated group, creating a powerful “Faraday Cage”.
-The process is 100% tax-exempt regarding the client's financial result because it is 100% compliant with regulatory requirements.
+• SMaRTiCOIN ("Qualified Digital Invoice Format or QDIF") is solely an internal accounting unit within a FIPS 140‑2 Level 4 HSM/ Data encrypted/Zero‑access guarantee (admins) consolidated group, creating a powerful “Faraday Cage”.

 • The core foundational principle of this architecture is that SMaRTiCOIN is not a publicly tradable digital asset; rather, it is a cryptographically secured General Ledger entry.
-This ensures a pristine, end-to-end Diamond Standard Optimization auditable trail for the client, mitigating audit risks from the SEC, FinCEN, and CFTC.

 • Legally, moving value via SMaRTiCOIN from "Operational Costs" to "Research Financial Assets" is identical to moving a row in an Excel spreadsheet.
-The fact that it uses Hyperledger (Blockchain) is a technological detail, not a legal distinction.

 I. SEC Absolute Non-Applicability: The Howey Defense